 Each year 20 seventh-grade students from local school districts are selected to participate in the University of Success program.
 Students with a C-B grade average and who are academically able to achieve higher grades are typically selected for the program.
-Students who come from economically disadvantaged homes and students with minority backgrounds are encouraged to apply.
+Students who are underrepresented in higher education are encouraged to apply.
+Selection is made by April 1 each year.

 University of Success provides academic, social, and cultural opportunities to enable students to complete high school successfully and gain entrance to a college or university.
-Students begin the program by attending a two-week residential Summer Academy focusing on science, math, critical thinking, and communication skills.
-Students attend daily classes, live in dorms, eat in campus dining halls, and participate in nightly academic, social, and recreational activities.

-Additional services such as tutoring, mentoring, Saturday programs, PSAT/SAT preparation, and college/career planning are offered to students from the time they begin the program until they graduate from high school.
-Students must attend the Summer Academy to be eligible for all follow-up services.
+Services such as summer enrichment programs, tutoring, mentoring, Saturday programs, PSAT/SAT preparation, and college/career planning are offered to students from the time they begin the program until they graduate from high school.